 I knew at that moment that the hollowness in my soul was an aching need for God.

 That night, instead of feeling guilty and dirty before a holy God, I felt whole and forgiven.
-All along He had been waiting for me to find happiness in Him, rather than wasting my days drunk and unfulfilled.
+All along He had been waiting for me to find happiness in Him, rather than wasting my days drunk, unfulfilled, and compromising my morals.
 At the same time I realized I was forgiven, I felt the extreme need for my life to change — dramatically.

 Trading My Guy for My God